‘Brown Bag Lecture’ series returns with rangers, geologists, national monuments

 Retired geologist Mark Dershowitz will describe this astounding landscape.

 Feb.
-17 — Friends of Gold Butte, Nevada with Jaina Moan.
+17 — Friends of Gold Butte, Nevada, with Jaina Moan.

 Gold Butte, one of the nation’s newest national monuments, is located between Grand Canyon Parashant National Monument, Arizona, and Lake Mead National Recreation Area, just south of the City of Mesquite, Nevada.